 If you are in receipt of Housing Benefit or Universal Credit that includes the Housing Element, you may be eligible for a Discretionary Housing Payment (DHP) to help with the shortfall in your rent.

-If you have any questions about DHP or Housing Benefit, you can contact the Aberdeenshire Advice and Support Team on:
+If you have any questions about DHP or Housing Benefit, you can contact the Aberdeenshire Advice and Support Team by:

-If you have questions about the benefit cap, you can contact the DWP’s benefit cap hotline on:
+If you have questions about the benefit cap, you can contact the DWP’s benefit cap hotline on 03456 05 70 64.

-Finally, if you require money advice because of the cap or if you think the cap has been applied to you in error, you can contact an advice agency near you who may be able to help.
+Finally, if you require money advice because of the cap or if you think the cap has been applied to you in error, you can contact one of our money advice officers by emailing email@example.com or calling 01467 538555.